isabella232/scope-services/tutorial-console-logger.rst

 Tutorial for a very basic console logger
 ========================================

 It is recommended that you first read `How to setup a Test Environment for STP 1`_ and `Walk through the log entries`_.
-The tutorial will show how you can create a very simple console looger with the Opera scope interface.
+The tutorial will show how you can create a very simple console logger with the Opera scope interface.
 The console logger is a part of Opera which logs any type of errors which can occure during browsing and exposes them throgh the scope interface.

 Create the files
 ================

 To create a basic framework run ``opprotoc --js console-logger``.
 The argument ``console-logger`` specifies that we only want to create the console logger service.
 Without any argument it would create all services. ``scope`` and ``window-manager`` are always created.

-It will create in the current directory a new ``js-out`` repository.
+That creates in the current directory a new ``js-out`` repository.
 These are the created files:

 ::